4 reasons why your car insurance premium is soaring

 It's not only car prices that are giving drivers sticker shock these days — it's also happening when they open their car insurance bills.

-The cost of auto insurance jumped nearly 18% during the year ending in July, at a time when overall inflation was running at just over 3%.
+The cost of auto insurance jumped more than 19% during the year ending in August, while overall inflation was 3.7%.

-Inflation data set to be released Wednesday is likely to show the price of auto insurance continued to outpace other consumer prices in August.
+The Labor Department said Wednesday that car insurance prices rose 2.4% between July and August, contributing to a larger than expected jump in overall inflation for the month.
+Inflation was also fueled in August by rising rents and gasoline prices.

 Here are four reasons driving the spike in car insurance prices — and what car owners can do to save money.